ScReAm-7-7-7/EditorFOVControls/README.md

 ### Toolbar Dropdown
 - A new **FOV Controls** dropdown appears in the main toolbar.
-- Select preset values (e.g. 80, 90, 100) directly from the menu.
+- Current value increase or decrease with 5° using either the assigned hotkeys or the dropdown from the toolbar

 ---